mgonzs13/tap_llm_course/README.md

 ## Introduction

-This course presents the exercises from the TAP (Tendencias en Aprendizaje Pronfundo) subject from the Master in Robotics and Artificial Intelligence from the Universidad de León.
+This course presents the exercises from the TAP (Tendencias en Aprendizaje Pronfundo) subject from the Master in Robotics and Artificial Intelligence course at the Universidad de León.
 The goal of this course is to understand and get acquainted with LLMs and different techniques such as quantization, Prompt Engineering, training through Fine-Tuning, Model Merging, and Tool Calling for AI Agents.
-Additionally, other concepts like VLMs, UI for AI and AI in ROS 2 are also included.
-This way, these exercises are focused on downloading, deploying and prompting LLMs and VLMs in the robotics context.
+Additionally, other concepts like VLMs, UI for AI, and AI in ROS 2 are also included.
+This way, these exercises are focused on downloading, deploying, and prompting LLMs and VLMs in the robotics context.

 ## Materials